Originate/guide/pull_requests.md

 * Review your code yourself before sending off the pull request, and clean it up as much as possible.
 * Add missing documentation/tests
 * Tag at least one person to do the review.
 Significant changes need approval from at least two reviewers before they can get merged.
+  You can tag more people, but be mindful of people's time and productivity.
+  If you tag them, they will have to spend time looking at your PR.
 * You must address all comments, by either
   * implementing them (and acknowledge that through a comment)
   * complex changes coming out of a comment can be implemented separately, but that must be tracked through a separate JIRA ticket (and you gave your word to do it)
   * convincing the reviewer why your version is better
-  * defering to a face-to-face conversation in case there is a lot of back and forth
+  * deferring to a face-to-face conversation in case there is a lot of back and forth
+  * if you and your reviewer both have valid opinions and can't agree which one to choose here, even after musing about it over lunch or a beer, seek a third party to resolve this and avoid lengthy debates.
-  * if you can't agree with your reviewer, the tech lead has the last word
+    The tech lead is a good default person for this, and has the last word in code reviews anyways.
 * when you get the LGTM ("looks good to me"), merge your branch and delete it from both your local machine and from Github

-## Guidelines for reviewers
+## Guidelines for reviewing a code review

 Since the goal of pull requests is to help people improve and learn from each other, there are some simple rules we can follow to make this more efficient.
 The most important thing is that you have to realize that nobody is perfect, neither reviewer nor reviewee.
 When a reviewer sees something that is questionable,